songyahui/SyncedEffects/Rebuttal_ecoop.md

 Therefore, we chose test cases related to each of the above constructs, and we produced some other test cases involving combinations of the above constructs.

-We annotate the specifications by hand, based on the behaviors defined by the Esterel Compilers.
+We annotate the specifications by hand, based on the behaviors defined by the Esterel Compilers and Esterel semantics documentations.

 ### Q2.
 How are the LHS/RHS from Fig. 9 provided?
 Are they deduced automatically from the program or do they need to be encoded by the developer?